-You can actually swim and even lean over the edge of Africa’s famed Victoria Falls.
-The experience in Devil’s Pool is every bit as death-defying and mind boggling as it looks.
-You can literally get right up to the edge of what amounts more than a 100-meter drop.
+When visiting Devil’s Pool, it’s even possible to lean over the edge of Africa’s Victoria Falls!
+This breath-taking experience in Devil’s Pool is every bit as mind-boggling as it looks.
+Visitors can literally get right up to the edge of what amounts more than a 100-meter waterfall drop.

 During our journey across Africa, as we neared Victoria Falls, we had so many questions about the unique experience of actually swimming in Devil’s Pool.
-Although we had viewed some videos showing off this mind-bending feat, there otherwise wasn’t a lot of information detailing exactly how to visit Devil’s Pool Victoria Falls.
+Although we had viewed some videos showing off this unfathomable adventure, there otherwise wasn’t much info detailing exactly how to visit Devil’s Pool Victoria Falls.

-It turns out there is a lot that you should know to prepare for a visit to Devil’s Pool.
-So in effort to give back to the travel community, this blog post attempts to answer all your questions about Devil’s Pool Victoria Falls, so you can better plan your visit to this astonishing place in the world.
+It turns out there is a lot that you should know to prepare for a visit to Devil’s Pool Zambia.
+So in an effort to give back to the travel community, this post was written in a grand attempt to answer all your questions about Devil’s Pool Victoria Falls, so you can better plan your visit to this astonishing place in the world.

 Devil’s Pool Safety

 Is Devil’s Pool Victoria Falls Safe?

 Questions about Devil’s Pool Victoria Falls deaths and safety is usually the first thing everyone asks about this crazy adventure.

 So is Devil’s Pool Victoria Falls safe?
 The answer is a matter of opinion.
 It is our opinion that Devil’s Pool can be a relatively safe experience overall.

 But safety can be subjective.
 And Devil’s Pool is certainly not without some significant risks that adventure-seekers should be aware of.